Iran University of Medical Sciences • Journals

 Editorial workflow & peer review decisions

-While each journal may customise steps in its online system, all IUMS journals follow a transparent and documented process from first check to final decision and, when appropriate, decision appeals.
+While each journal may customise steps in its online system, all IUMS journals should follow a transparent and documented process from first check to final decision and, when appropriate, decision appeals.

 Typical decision pathway